ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'group_policies', with value a list of parameters indicating how the group handles specific management aspects.
 This includes, for instance, approaches to achieve synchronization of sequence numbers among group members.
 This parameter is encoded as a CBOR map.

 * 'mgt_key_material', with value the administrative keying material to participate in the group rekeying performed by the KDC.
-The exact format and content depend on the specific rekeying scheme used in the group, which may be specified in the profile.
+The exact format and content depend on the specific rekeying scheme used in the group, which may be specified in the application profile.

 <!-- Peter 30-07: The parameters group_policies and mgt_key_material are not specified in pubsub-profile draft.
 Do you ever use them?

 Marco: We already use them in the joining draft.
 Aren't they anyway relevant in the pubsub profile too?
 -->

-Specific profiles need to specify how exactly the keying material is used to protect the group communication.
+Specific application profiles that build on this document need to specify how exactly the keying material is used to protect the group communication.

 # Removal of a Node from the Group {#sec-node-removal}